Bo Henriksen

 Bo Henriksen (born 7 February 1975) is a Danish football coach and former player.
-He is the current head coach of Swiss Super League side FC Zürich.
+He is the currently manager of Bundesliga side Mainz 05.

 Henriksen rose to prominence as a striker in both his home country, where he won the 1999–2000 Danish Superliga with Herfølge, as well as in England, where he played in the Football League with Kidderminster Harriers.